learnitmyway/learnitmyway/content/post/interview-questions.md

 ### Would you like to give us a summary of your career so far?

-From experience, this is often the first question that get's asked in an interview as it is a good opportunity to make the candidate at ease.
+From experience, this is often the first question that get's asked in an interview as it is a good opportunity to get warmed up.
 It really helps to read your own CV beforehand as it will make it much easier to answer this question.
 I always regret not doing it.

 ### What is your understanding of what we do at FakeForty2?

 This is an opportunity for FakeForty2 to get to know what impression they have made outside of the company and it also allows them to fill any gaps in your knowledge.
 Don’t forget to research the company beforehand!

 Some things you could research include the company's products, leadership team and values.
 It can also sometimes help to look at company rating sites such as [glassdoor.com](https://www.glassdoor.com) to get an impression from (former) employees.

 ### What made you decide to become a software developer?